dfinity/nns-dapp/HOWTO.md

 10. `DFX_IC_COMMIT=$IC_COMMIT dfx nns install`

-### Create a proposal of the new type
+### Create a proposal with a payload for the new NNS function

 You'll need to use `ic-admin` to create the proposal.
-Because the proposal type is new, your current version of `ic-admin` probably doesn't know about it.
+Because the payload type is new, your current version of `ic-admin` probably doesn't know about it.
 So you should get a new version of `ic-admin`: